Star Trek: Prodigy cartoon warps onto Nickelodeon in 2021 aboard a stolen Starfleet starship

 These are the voyages ... of a stolen starship.
-A new Star Trek cartoon series comes to Nickelodeon in 2021, and it's called Star Trek: Prodigy.
+A new Star Trek cartoon series is coming to Nickelodeon in 2021, and it's called Star Trek: Prodigy.

-The title, logo and plot were revealed in an online Star Trek Universe panel during Comic-Con 2020, where we learned the animated series follows a bunch of "lawless teens" taking a derelict Starfleet ship for a ride.
+The title, logo and plot were revealed during an online Star Trek Universe panel during Comic-Con 2020, where we learned the Star Trek animated series follows a bunch of "lawless teens" taking a derelict Starfleet ship for a ride.
 Along the way they beam up adventure, meaning, and, hey, maybe even salvation.

 Star Trek: Prodigy is developed by Kevin and Dan Hageman, two of the Emmy Award winners behind Trollhunters and Ninjago.
 It's aimed at a younger audience, unlike the other animated Trek series Lower Decks, which premieres on streaming service CBS All Access Aug.
 6. Star Trek: Lower Decks has a more anarchic sensibility thanks to creator Mike McMahan, a former writer and producer on Rick and Morty (Disclosure: CNET is part of ViacomCBS).